 The Foundation became a not-for-profit California corporation with a mission to equip families to educate their own children using the best resources available.

 Hewitt Homeschooling has continued to follow a balanced, flexible approach to homeschooling throughout the years.
-Our emphasis includes combining excellent academics with character development, instilling work ethic, and developing a spirit of community service in the next generation.
+Our emphasis includes combining excellent academics with whole-person development, instilling work ethic, and developing a spirit of community service in the next generation.

 Until 2019, Hewitt operated out of an 8,750-sq. ft. facility in Washougal, Washington with a staff dedicated to carrying out the mission of Hewitt Research Foundation.

 In the fall of 2019, several key members of Hewitt’s staff and board decided it was time to retire.
-They handed the reigns over to a new staff who could continue to serve learners everywhere.
+They handed the reins over to a new staff who could continue to serve learners everywhere.
 Our offices moved from Washougal to Spokane, Washington and a new board is in the process of forming.

 With a current client base of over 30,000, Hewitt’s operation is currently divided into three sectors: Services, Products, and Testing.
 We offer services for students from kindergarten age through high-school graduation, including: